apache/druid/docs/ingestion/kinesis-ingestion.md

 |`maxRecordsPerPoll`|Integer|The maximum number of records to be fetched from buffer per poll.
 The actual maximum will be `Max(maxRecordsPerPoll, Max(bufferSize, 1))`.|No| See [Determine fetch settings](#determine-fetch-settings) for defaults.|
 |`repartitionTransitionDuration`|ISO 8601 period|When shards are split or merged, the supervisor recomputes shard to task group mappings.
 The supervisor also signals any running tasks created under the old mappings to stop early at current time + `repartitionTransitionDuration`.
 Stopping the tasks early allows Druid to begin reading from the new shards more quickly.
 The repartition transition wait time controlled by this property gives the stream additional time to write records to the new shards after the split or merge, which helps avoid issues with [empty shard handling](https://github.com/apache/druid/issues/7600).|No|`PT2M`|
 |`useListShards`|Boolean|Indicates if `listShards` API of AWS Kinesis SDK can be used to prevent `LimitExceededException` during ingestion.
 You must set the necessary `IAM` permissions.|No|`false`|

-For configuration properties shared across all streaming ingestion methods supported by Druid, refer to [Supervisor tuning configuration](supervisor.md#tuning-configuration).

 ## AWS authentication